varnish/Varnish-Book/varnish_book.rst

         param.show -l

-- Don't fall for the copy/paste tips
+- Do not fall for the copy/paste tips
 - Test the parameters in CLI, then store them in the configuration file

 .. container:: handout